mzprizm/draw-app/projectworksheet.md

 ## Project Overview: Draw App

-_With so many virtual meetings lately, we need easier ways to whiteboard digitally.
-Plus, drawing is  a playful, artistic way of passing time._
+_With virtual meetings, we need an easy, free way to whiteboard digitally.
+Besides that, drawing is  a playful, artistic way of passing time._

 ### Project Links